moby/moby/docs/misc/faq.md

  ../terms/image/#base-image-def) to create more specialized components.
 This can be done manually or as part of an automated build.
 For example you can prepare the ideal Python environment, and use it as a base for 10 different applications.
-Your ideal Postgresql setup can be re-used for all your future projects.
+Your ideal PostgreSQL setup can be re-used for all your future projects.
 And so on.

- - *Sharing.* Docker has access to a [public registry](https://hub.docker.com) where thousands of people have uploaded useful containers: anything from Redis, CouchDB, Postgres to IRC bouncers to Rails app servers to Hadoop to base images for various Linux distros.
+ - *Sharing.* Docker has access to a [public registry](https://hub.docker.com) where thousands of people have uploaded useful containers: anything from Redis, CouchDB, PostgreSQL to IRC bouncers to Rails app servers to Hadoop to base images for various Linux distros.
 The [*registry*](../reference/api/registry_index_spec/#registryindexspec) also includes an official "standard library" of useful containers maintained by the Docker team.
 The registry itself is open-source, so anyone can deploy their own